Five Below (NASDAQ:FIVE) Releases Q2 2021 Earnings Guidance

 Five Below (NASDAQ:FIVE) updated its second quarter 2021 earnings guidance on Tuesday.
-The company provided earnings per share guidance of $1.010-1.130 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $0.710.
-The company issued revenue guidance of $640 million-660 million, compared to the consensus revenue estimate of $584.26 million.
+The company provided earnings per share (EPS) guidance of $1.010-$1.130 for the period, compared to the Thomson Reuters consensus estimate of $0.710.
+The company issued revenue guidance of $640 million-$660 million, compared to the consensus revenue estimate of $584.26 million.

-A number of research firms have recently weighed in on FIVE.
-Evercore ISI lowered Five Below to a hold rating in a research report on Sunday, June 6th.
-The Goldman Sachs Group upped their target price on shares of Five Below from $214.00 to $229.00 and gave the stock a buy rating in a research note on Thursday, March 18th.
-Royal Bank of Canada lifted their price target on shares of Five Below from $225.00 to $234.00 and gave the stock an outperform rating in a research note on Friday, June 4th.
-Morgan Stanley boosted their price target on shares of Five Below from $220.00 to $225.00 and gave the stock an overweight rating in a report on Thursday, March 18th.
-Finally, Craig Hallum raised their price objective on shares of Five Below from $208.00 to $225.00 and gave the company a buy rating in a report on Thursday, March 18th.
-Six research analysts have rated the stock with a hold rating and thirteen have issued a buy rating to the company.
-Five Below currently has a consensus rating of Buy and a consensus target price of $211.60.
+A number of equities research analysts recently issued reports on the stock.
+Telsey Advisory Group increased their target price on shares of Five Below from $230.00 to $240.00 and gave the stock an outperform rating in a research report on Friday, June 4th.
+Zacks Investment Research raised shares of Five Below from a hold rating to a buy rating and set a $197.00 price objective on the stock in a report on Tuesday, June 8th.
+Deutsche Bank Aktiengesellschaft increased their price objective on shares of Five Below from $202.00 to $252.00 and gave the stock a buy rating in a report on Thursday, March 18th.
+Barclays increased their price objective on shares of Five Below from $180.00 to $205.00 and gave the stock an equal weight rating in a report on Thursday, March 18th.
+They noted that the move was a valuation call.
+Finally, Evercore ISI lowered shares of Five Below to a hold rating in a report on Sunday, June 6th.
+Six research analysts have rated the stock with a hold rating and thirteen have assigned a buy rating to the stock.
+Five Below presently has an average rating of Buy and an average target price of $212.10.

-In related news, CMO Michael Romanko sold 9,079 shares of the firm’s stock in a transaction dated Friday, March 26th.
-The stock was sold at an average price of $200.36, for a total transaction of $1,819,068.44.
-Following the transaction, the chief marketing officer now owns 24,035 shares of the company’s stock, valued at $4,815,652.60.
-The transaction was disclosed in a filing with the SEC, which is accessible through this link.
-1.80% of the stock is currently owned by corporate insiders.
+In other Five Below news, CAO Eric M. Specter sold 9,900 shares of the firm’s stock in a transaction that occurred on Tuesday, June 22nd.
+The shares were sold at an average price of $187.73, for a total transaction of $1,858,527.00.
+Following the sale, the chief accounting officer now directly owns 41,466 shares in the company, valued at approximately $7,784,412.18.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this link.
+Also, CMO Michael Romanko sold 2,427 shares of the firm’s stock in a transaction that occurred on Thursday, April 1st.
+The stock was sold at an average price of $195.01, for a total transaction of $473,289.27.
+Following the sale, the chief marketing officer now owns 12,529 shares in the company, valued at $2,443,280.29.
+The disclosure for this sale can be found here.
+1.80% of the stock is owned by company insiders.

 Five Below Company Profile